marselaminov/libft/README.md

+# Libft

-The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.
+The aim of this project was to code a C library regrouping usual functions.
+For example : atoi, itoa, substr, strcpy, split, strcmp, strtrim, toupper etc.